codefresh-io/docs.codefresh.io/_docs/gitops-integrations/container-registries/amazon-ecr.md

 * IAM (Identity and Access Management) role (dynamic integration)
   [IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html){:target="\_blank"} roles provide temporary security credentials for applications and services to access AWS resources securely, that expire after a period of time.
 * Access key and secret (static integration)
-  Access keys consist of an access key ID and a secret access key, which are used to authenticate and authorize API requests to AWS services for a specific user.
+  Access keys consist of an access key ID and a secret access key, used to authenticate and authorize API requests to AWS services for a specific user.
-  Unlike IAM roles, access keys are long-term credentials, and don't have a default expiration date.
+  Unlike IAM roles, access keys are long-term credentials, without a default expiration date.

 >Amazon ECR integration with IAM Role is supported only for Hybrid GitOps.
   Access Key integration is supported for both Hosted and Hybrid GitOps.

-Both modes use AWS Identity and Access Management (IAM) to create the integration with Amazon ECR.
+Both IAM and access key modes use AWS Identity and Access Management (IAM) to create the integration with Amazon ECR.
 For detailed information, see [How Amazon Elastic Container Registry Works with IAM](https://docs.aws.amazon.com/AmazonECR/latest/userguide/security_iam_service-with-iam.html){:target="\_blank"} and the [AWS security blog](https://aws.amazon.com/blogs/security/how-to-use-trust-policies-with-iam-roles/){:target="\_blank"}.

 ## Prerequisites